Logo

 5. Use video lessons to give yourself areas to focus on!
 There are quite a few on our YouTube and some great step-by-step courses on our website!

-We’ve found that the players who grow the quickest use a combination of the above.
+We’ve found that the players who grow the quickest use a combination of in-person instruction and online advice.
 They are not afraid to ask for feedback so they can improve.
+And that is exactly how we work with our members, through a video feedback loop of their games/shots and our analysis.

 Cheers!